MeshachBlue/compushare/README.md

 Project Name Change
 ==========
-Due to the name CompuShare already in use, this project is now known as The Distributed GPU Project and is available at: https://github.com/MeshachBlue/DistributedGPU
+Due to the name CompuShare already in use, a more relevant and informative name is being used for this project.
+It is now known as The Distributed GPU Project and is available at: https://github.com/MeshachBlue/DistributedGPU

 Overview